 In addition to EA approval, the proposed undertaking is expected to require other regulatory approvals.
 The other regulatory approvals specific to the proposed EA Study will be determined during the EA process.
-Stelco proposes to seek EA approval prior to proceeding with the other approval processes with the exception of a zoning amendment that may be pursued concurrently.
+Stelco proposes to seek EA approval prior to proceeding with the other approval processes.